ecmwf/polytope/docs/Service/Design_doc.md

 }
 ```

 In this case the user is requesting `step` `0-360` on `20241006` for the point `[-9.10, 38.78]`.
-As the user doesnt specify `interval` all steps between `0-360` that are available.
+As the user does not specify `interval` all steps between `0-360` that are available.
 If the datacube is a climate dataset that does not contain step, an error would be thrown as `step` is not in the datacube.
 In this case the user would have to provide a request like the following:

 ```python
 request = {